Saturday, August 20, 2011

 20.08.11.
 Orange, plastic, road cones, steel mesh fence cordon.
 Stanmore Rd view, part demolition, Richmond Working Mens Club, London St / Stanmore Rd, post June 13 quake

-After Richmond Working Mens Club part demolition was completed, the site would be cleaned, exposed wall covered in black plastic.
-For months I would drive past the black plastic wrapped wall.
-Plastic wrapped, tarp wrapped damages were a common sight in Christchurch.
+After Richmond Working Mens Club part-demolition was completed, the site would be cleaned.
+An exposed wall was covered in black-plastic.
+For months I would drive past that black-plastic-wrapped wall.
+Building's plastic-wrapped damages or tarp-wrapped damages were a common sight in Christchurch.

 16.11.11.
 Steel mesh fence cordon.
 Black, plastic wrapped wall, Richmond Working Mens Club demolition site, London St / Stanmore Rd

-Further up Stanmore Rd, Richmond Methodist Church ghost: still standing, wooden door locked, old & new red stickers stating church abandonment.
-Before quakes, Leah had taken school kids to the hall, flattened by quakes.
+Further up Stanmore Rd, Richmond Methodist Church ruin: still standing, wooden-door locked, old & new red-stickers stated the church's abandonment.
+Before quakes, Leah took students to the church-hall which was flattened by quakes.

 20.08.11.
 Red stickered, Richmond Methodist Church door, Stanmore Rd, post June 13 quake